-Any parent will tell you that babies cry due to a handful of reasons.
-Some of the most common ones are hunger, they need to burp or they require a diaper change.
-Teething is another condition that will make a baby cry.
-Parents who have experienced their babies teething will vouch that it's not always a fun experience.
-If you're a first-time parent going through this with your little one, you may be wondering, how long does teething last?
+Any parent will tell you there are many reasons why babies cry.
+Some of the most common ones are hunger, gas or the need to change their diaper.
+Teething is another cause of crying.
+Parents who have experienced their babies' teething will confirm that it's not always a fun experience.
+If you're a first-time parent going through this with your little one, you may be wondering how long teething lasts.

-Teeth are important for a number of reasons as they help you speak, smile, and chew explains the American Dental Association (ADA).
-The ADA also points out, a typical person has 20 baby teeth at birth.
+Teeth are important for a number of reasons: they help you speak, smile, and chew, explains the American Dental Association (ADA).
+As the ADA also points out, a typical person has 20 baby teeth at birth.
 The upper and lower teeth consist of central and lateral incisors, canines, and first and second molars.
-Tooth eruption in a baby can start around six months of age with the lower central incisors showing first.
-They're followed by the upper central incisors as early as eight months of age and are followed by the upper lateral incisors at nine months.
-The lower lateral incisors arrive just after at ten months.
+Tooth eruption in a baby can start at around six months of age with the lower central incisors showing first.
+They're followed by the upper central incisors at as early as eight months of age, and the upper lateral incisors at nine months.
+The lower lateral incisors arrive just after, at ten months of age.

 - Fussiness: Teething pain in an otherwise healthy baby can leave your bundle of joy irritable and cranky.